 Unfortunately, Sir Henry Pellatt was in financial trouble after the First World War.
 An increase in municipal taxes in Toronto put him in a precarious financial situation.
 In 1923, he had no choice but to sell Casa Loma and to dispose of most of his furniture and works of art.

 Casa Loma will be for a few years a luxury hotel, before becoming the property of the city that considered for a while the idea of demolishing it.
 The building will however be rented to the Kiwanis Club, which will begin to operate the castle as a tourist attraction.

 A good part of Casa Loma has now been restored to its past splendor.
-It can be visited at our own leisure (audio guides are available for free).
+It can be visited at your own leisure (audio guides are available for free).
 If some rooms seem vaguely familiar, it may be because the castle has been used as a filming location for many movies and TV series (including X-Men, Chicago, The Tuxedo…).
 If you are in Toronto, make sure to visit it.
-It’s going to make you a more interesting trip story to tell than your 20 minutes to the top of the CN Tower…
+It’s going to make you a more interesting trip story to tell than your 20 minutes at the top of the CN Tower…